Bekaert Improves Cybersecurity and Slashes Costs with Accurate Asset Data

 A Focus on Cybersecurity

 Prior to using Lansweeper, teams at the regional locations had to maintain asset registers using their own methods, mostly manual.
-"People were using Excel and open source tools, but getting that information was a manual process," Vereeken said.
-The consequence of tracking assets manual is that our lifecycle process is not covering 100% of the assets, for example, we could not rule out that all of our employees would receive a new laptop within 4-5 years.
+“People were using Excel and open source tools, but getting that information was a manual process,” Vereeken said.
+The consequence of tracking assets manually is that our lifecycle process does not cover 100% of the assets, for example, we could not rule out that all of our employees would receive a new laptop within 4-5 years.

 1,500 Vulnerable Laptops Replaced

-Vereeken's team was able to achieve dramatic cost reductions by pulling the reports on software installations with Lansweeper and eliminating any unneeded or expired licenses.
-They also leverage the data to prioritize laptop replacements based on purchase date or warranty expiration, to ensure employees have access to secure and up to date laptops.
-This helps to optimize IT spend while improving employee productivity and satisfaction.
+Vereeken’s team was able to achieve dramatic cost reductions by pulling the reports on software installations with Lansweeper and eliminating any unneeded or expired licenses.
+They also leverage the data to prioritize laptop replacements based on the purchase date or warranty expiration, to ensure employees have access to secure and up-to-date laptops.
+This helps to optimize IT spending while improving employee productivity and satisfaction.